eclipse-openxilenv/openxilenv/Samples/ArduinoExample/README.md

 ## Simulation of Arduino drivers
-When you are working with Arduino IDE and .ino sketches you must include the `Arduino.h` header file to use functions like `pinMode`, `digitalRead` and `digitalWrite`.
-Alle these functions are dependent on registers and addresses which are defined for the specific microchip.
-In the case of the Arduino UNO it's a AVR microchip. <br><br>
+When you are working with Arduino IDE and .ino sketches you must include the `Arduino.h` header file to use functions like `pinMode`, `digitalRead` or `digitalWrite`.
+All these functions are dependent on registers and addresses which are defined for the specific microchip. <br><br>
 Tho make the Arduino sketch code run in the OpenXilEnv as external process, the `Arduino.h` must be reimplemented.
 A driver simulation of this header file must be implemented. <br>
 For that purpose, a new folder was created called `driverSimulations`.
-This folder includes a re-definition of `Arduino.h` and a implementation file where the actual simulation is implemented, called `pin.c`. <br>
+This folder includes a re-definition of `Arduino.h` and an implementation file where the actual simulation is implemented, called `pin.c`. <br>
-For now only all necessary simulations are implemented which are required for this Arduino example. **The simulation is not complete!** If required, it can be extended.
+For now, only all necessary simulations are implemented which are required for this Arduino example. **That means the simulation is not complete!** If required, it can be extended.

 ## Integration of Arduino source code
-The important parts of the code from [arduino_example.ino] (`loop` and `setup` functions)(arduino_example.ino) were integrated into the [arduino_process.cpp](xil_sources/arduino_process.cpp) and [arduino_model.cpp](xil_sources/arduino_model.cpp).
-All necessary variables were also referenced there.
+The important parts of the code from [arduino_example.ino](arduino_example.ino) (`loop` and `setup` functions) were integrated into the [arduino_process.cpp](xil_sources/arduino_process.cpp) and [arduino_model.cpp](xil_sources/arduino_model.cpp).
+All necessary variables were also referenced there. <br>
+In case of [arduino_model.cpp](xil_sources/arduino_model.cpp) there are some more variables which start with the prefix "SIM".
+These are used to simulate actual values, for example the input for digital pins (HIGH/LOW) on the board.

 ## Building and using the external processes (Windows)
 The cmake build configuration has a option called `BUILD_SIL_SOURCES`.
-Enabling this option will automatically include the simulated drivers and build the external processes.
+Enabling this option will automatically include the simulated driver and build the external processes.
 Disabling this option will compile and upload the Arduino sketch to the connected board. <br>
 For this option the Arduino CLI is required.
 When you want to compile and upload your sketch, follow the instruction in chapter [Arduino-CLI](#arduino-cli).
+Instead, you can of course use the Arduino IDE for that.

 ### Generate build files with CMake for external processes
 Run the following command in the directory of this README file: